 Our unwavering commitment to Certified Organic foods stretches back to our inception in 1975.
 Purchasing Certified Organic foods is the best way to avoid GMO contamination, support healthy food and farm systems on a large scale, and ensure that there is third-party oversight of production and distribution methodologies from the soil right through to our store.

-“True Local” is how we at the Kootenay Co-op define and label products grown or processed in our bioregion.
+“True Local” is how we at the Kootenay Co-op define and label products grown or processed in our bioregion; within 160km or 100miles from our store!
 Why do we think this is important?
 Because we believe that purchasing from our bioregion is an investment in the future of our food security and the economy of the area that immediately surrounds us.
 We make every effort to support agricultural and food processing initiatives in our bioregion that are in line with our Buying Guidelines and values.